Living on campus allows you to make the most of your college experience. Residents

 You are required to live on campus unless you meet the following criteria:

 - You are a resident in the home of your parent or legal guardian who lives within

 the commuting area (25 miles).
 Parent/legal guardian must provide copy of driver's

 license with local address and letter verifying that you will be living at home during

-- You are a military veteran eligible for benefits under Public Law 358, G.I. bill
+the school year. - You are married. - You have custody of a child. - You are a military veteran eligible for benefits under Public Law 358, G.I. bill

-effective 6/66. - You are an independent student as defined by financial aid criteria. - You are enrolled for less than 12 semester hours for the next semester.
+effective 6/'66. - You are an independent student as defined by financial aid criteria. - You are enrolled in your senior year and have an approved schedule, which, if successfully

+have completed an intent to graduate form with the Registrar's Office for consideration. - You are enrolled for less than 12 semester hours for the next semester.
 (You may

 not add hours after registration without being required to live on campus.)